dustinpfister/blog_posts/_posts/js-iife.md

 ## 1 - JS IIFE Basics

 In this section I will be going over some very simple basic examples of a IIFE, later in this post I will then be covering some more detailed examples that make use of a lot of other features in javaScript on top of just IIFE.
 Still just when it comes to very simple examples I will end up touching on a lot of other topics that have to do with javaScript.
 I will try my best to not go off in detail with them though, and link to other content here and there as needed.

+Many of these basic examples are a quick review of the features of not just an IIFE, but function expressions, and functions in general in javaScript.
+If you are a javaScript developer with a few years of experience, you might want to skip over this section to get to the good stuff later in this post.

 ### 1.1 - Variables defined in the body of an IIFE with var, let, or const will be local to the IIFE